feature-image

 ADVERTISEMENT

 The pace of this proposal is as striking as the proposal itself.
-The NCAA Division I Board of Directors is quickly pushing this forward with the next key meeting set for May 22.
-There’s optimism this could be done within months.
+The NCAA Division I Board of Directors is quickly pushing this forward, with the next key meeting set for May 22.
+There’s optimism that this could be done within months.
 Still, Charlie Baker himself admitted there are still details to sort out.
-Right now, most agree on the destination but the path is still messy.
-And if this 5-in-5 era is going to work, it can’t ignore the programs that don’t fit neatly into a generic model.
+Right now, most agree on the destination, but the path is still messy.
+And if this 5-in-5 era is going to work, the NCAA has to make sure those mission-based exceptions are clearly protected, not just loosely mentioned.

 ADVERTISEMENT